dc2007git/epilepsy12-documentation/docs/development/getting-started.md

 ## Open Source

 The entire output of the RCPCH Incubator development team is open source.
-We firmly believe in the importance of open source especially where it applies in the medical domain, which is a special humanitarian case in software terms.
+We believe in the importance of open source in the medical domain, which is a special humanitarian case in software terms.

 Read more about this philosophy here - [Open Source is The Only Way For Medicine](https://blog.bawmedical.co.uk/open-source-is-the-only-way-for-medicine)

 ## Code Quality